Sufi Abdul Hamid: Marriage and death

 He married Stephanie St. Clair, who ran Harlem's numbers racket but had since then retired, in July 1936.
 They signed a contract binding themselves and stipulated portions of their mutual assets together for 99 years.
 All St. Clair's resources were bound to him and $10,000 of his were placed in a trust for her.
 The paper signed was not legally enforceable, but Hamid claimed that it was binding by sharia law.
 According to St. Clair's account, Hamid had approached her in June, asking her to finance a movie he wished to make.
 She turned him down, and multiples after that instance, but he continued to visit and converse with her.
 One night, he came to her late at night and proclaimed his love for her, asking for her hand in marriage.
 St. Clair told him she needed three days to think it over, and eventually accepted.

 On January 18, 1938, Hamid was shot on his way to see a lawyer, and St. Clair was charged with the crime.
 In the trial that followed, St. Clair stated that Hamid was a gambler and often financially broke, trying to convince St. Clair to invest in questionable business propositions to recoup his losses.
 She also claimed that he kept a mistress, the popular Harlem mystic and fortune-teller Dorothy Matthews, self stylized as "Madame Fu Futtam."
 She even alleged that Futtam had poisoned her with edible gifts, and worked to gain her trust when she was ill, before going on to borrow money to buy provisions for St. Clair that never materialized.
 Though Hamid denied the affair, weeks after the court trial and divorce, Futtam and Hamid would get legally married.

-In August 1, 1938, Hamid, along with his white pilot, died when Hamid's private airplane ran out of fuel and crashed on Long Island.
+On August 1, 1938, Hamid, along with his white pilot, died when Hamid's private airplane ran out of fuel and crashed on Long Island.
 Hamid had purposely undersupplied his plane with fuel in attempt to convince his followers that the luxury of owning it was mitigated by keeping it low on fuel.
 His white secretary, Catherine Price, was seriously injured but survived.
 After his death, his widow attempted to keep the mosque going by claiming nightly visitations by him from beyond the grave; she predicted that he would return in sixty days, which failed to materialize.
 Today, the site at 103 Morningside Avenue is the home of St. Luke's Baptist Church.